SimonLariz/NotesMD/CPSC449/week2.md

 # Data Partitioning
 Data partitioning is the process of dividing a large database into smaller, more manageable parts.
 By breaking the database into smaller pieces, it is easier to manage and maintain.
 Data partitioning is also known as database partitioning.

+Which language does SOAP primarily use for message formatting?
+-